St4NNi/jam-rs/docs/REMOTE_RESOURCES.md

 failure, cache identity change, or malformed resource should remain visible in the `failures` array and must not be interpreted as a negative biological result.
 See [TRACE_JSON.md](TRACE_JSON.md) for consumer behavior.

+## Current measurement limits

+The current snapshot includes local and mock range-read evidence, but no actual S3 cold-cache or warm-cache measurement.
+S3 deployment should preflight range support, object size/version metadata, endpoint behavior, credentials, and the chosen cache block size before a production run.
+A block-size study on a small fixture does not establish the best value for a large object collection.

+The indexed path is selective only when the JMA sidecar is present and the object honors ranges.
+Without a sidecar, strict mode stops with `jma_index_required`; explicit full-download fallback is bounded and recorded.
+Raw FASTA/FASTQ fallback is a separate complete-stream path and does not provide indexed byte selectivity.
+None of these fallbacks turns sketch or alignment evidence into a biological presence call.